HackYourFuture/QA-Training/Week3/TestScenariosAndCases.md

 **Feature: User can log in to Khan Academy Website and start learning**

-**- Scenario**: User enter correct login credentials
+**- Scenario: User enter correct login credentials**

 Given I visit "/login"

 When I enter "FatmaSalah@gmail.com" in the "user name" field

 And I enter "tester" in the "password" field